 4.)
 Stay on it

 Checking your credit report periodically is the only way to keep you safe from identity theft and other modern crimes.
 If you need assistance, Heritage Federal Credit Union is here to help.
-Our credit monitoring and identity theft product, Fraud Defender, will keep a vigilant watch on your credit history to check for new accounts and other suspicious activity.
+Our credit monitoring and identity theft product will keep a vigilant watch on your credit history to check for new accounts and other suspicious activity.
 Call, click, or stop by Heritage Federal Credit Union today to find out how we can make your life easier!Go to main navigation